 What do you do at the Science Center?

 My position is formally known as a Marine Biological Sciences Laboratory Technician.
 I work in the Fisheries Ecology Branch, part of the Center's Ecosystems & Aquaculture Division, at the Howard Laboratory.
-I gained my fisheries insight growing up and further tuned my fish whispering abilities while working for what was then called the Behavioral Ecology Branch with research over the years that has involved studying commercially and recreationally important local fishes with tagging, predator and prey relationships, spawning behavior, feeding behavior, food choice experiments and migration movements.
+I gained my fisheries insight growing up and further tuned my fish whispering abilities while working for what was then called the Behavioral Ecology Branch with research over the years that has involved studying commercially and recreationally important local fish with tagging, predator and prey relationships, spawning behavior, feeding behavior, food choice experiments and migration movements.
 Anthropomorphism?
 You bet!
 Fish can tell you many things if you just watch them enough.
 I've used all the historical techniques on both big ships where thousands of fish are caught in large nets to hand-hauled plankton nets catching microscopic animals, and I have learned a few lessons over the years through both successes and failures.
 I'll set up the collection, get the fish in the boat, transport them back to Sandy Hook tanks and keep them alive (and healthy) as long as they're needed.
 I'm even friendly to the invertebrates and marine mammals when they need a helping hand!

 What you like most about your position?